Joint Staff Office, Associated Press

 Defense Minister Satoshi Morimoto said Japan is monitoring the ships' movement.
 Japan considers the area part of its contiguous waters, but it is not illegal for foreign vessels to transit them.

-It is not unusual for the Chinese navy to transit waters around Okinawa en route to the Pacific, but they usually go through wider straits.
-The ships included frigates, a guided missile destroyer, a supply ship and two submarine rescue vessels.
+It is not unusual for the Chinese navy to transit waters around Okinawa en route to the Pacific, but this is the first such operation observed this year, according to public broadcaster NHK.
+The ships included frigates, a guided missile destroyer, a refueler and two submarine rescue vessels.

 China's Defense Ministry said the ships were on a scheduled cruising exercise and were acting in a manner that was "appropriate and legal."